To learn more about the faculty and staff of the Biomedical Sciences Program, click here.

 To see the Biomedical Sciences section in the Jefferson College of Health Sciences Catalog, click here.

-If you are interested in a career in health care, but are undecided about which field you are most interested in, a bachelor of science in Biomedical Sciences would launch your career.
-This program is designed to maximally prepare you for medical school, physician assistant programs, dental school, pharmacy school and other professional schools.
+The Biomedical Sciences program is designed to maximally prepare you for medical school, physician assistant programs, dental school, pharmacy school and other professional schools.
 For the student who desires to further their education through graduate studies, we provide a strong background in the disciplines of biology, chemistry and physiology.

 The biomedical sciences are defined as the science disciplines that provide a knowledge base most directly applicable to the biology of humans.
 It is the mission and intention of the Biomedical Sciences program at Jefferson College to prepare students with a solid scientific foundation essential for an understanding of human health and disease.
 Graduates will be prepared to enter graduate studies in preparation for being well-trained practitioners in healthcare or to enter professions that serve healthcare.
 The program was established for the purpose of providing a coordinated biomedical sciences curriculum to students preparing to enter graduate studies that lead to careers in healthcare.
 The program values the many associations that develop among basic, applied and clinical scientists in planning for and participating in quality preparatory methods for healthcare professionals.